What is Cancer?

 Here’s how to diagnose cancer

-An individual may be diagnosed with cancer by undergoing blood tests like CBC count and imaging tests such as X-rays, CT scans, endoscopies, and biopsies.
+An individual may be diagnosed with cancer by undergoing blood tests like a CBC count and imaging tests such as X-rays (for example, mammography), CT scans, endoscopies, and biopsies.

 What’s the treatment